matloff/Rdsm/README.md

 * Fast packages like **data.table** rely on threads at the C++ level, using the C/C++ library OpenMP..

-* Threaded coding tends to be clearer and faster.
+* Threaded coding tends to be clearer and faster, compared to message-passing.

 * Thus having a threads capability in R would greatly enhance R's capabilities in parallel processing.